 What Is It?
 Someone who guides visitors through a destination, pointing out objects and buildings of historical significance, handing out fun facts about the place like it’s candy, and answering tourists’ questions.
-Yes, even “Where is the nearest bathroom?”.
+Yes, including, “Where is the nearest bathroom?”.

 Why Should We See It More?
 Let’s be honest: most speculative fiction writers enjoy the worldbuilding part a lot more than the actual, well, writing part.
 We spend hours developing everything from the climate and native plant life to entire civilizations, cultures, traditions, and conflicts.
 But usually, most of the worldbuilding we cook up never sees the light of day.

 Writing a story from the perspective of a tour guide and their wide-eyed vacationing clients presents the opportunity for the reader to see absolutely everything.
 There is limitless potential because the entire galaxy is your setting.
 And you can make your story as silly or as serious as you want.